Watson Surname Meaning, History & Origin

-Watson Surname Genealogy
+Watson Surname Meaning

-Watson Resources on
+Watson Surname Resources on The Internet

 - Clan Watson UK Watson clan site.

 - Families in the Vale of Avoca, Ireland Thomas and Elizabeth Watson and their children.

 - The Watson Family Genealogy Watson family in New England.

 - History of the Watson Family Watsons in Missouri.

 Scotland.
 Watson, Watt, and MacWatt are all names in Scotland derived from Wat or Walter.
 There was an early presence of the Watson name – in Edinburgh, Dumbarton and on the east coast of Scotland.